Cooley Law School

-Western Michigan University Cooley Law School ("Cooley") is a private law school in Lansing, Michigan and Riverview, Florida.
+Cooley Law School (Cooley) is a private law school in Lansing, Michigan, and Riverview, Florida.
 It was established in 1972.
-At its peak in 2010, Cooley had over 3,900 students and was the largest US law school by enrollment; as of the Spring of 2022, Cooley had approximately 500 students between its two campuses.
+At its peak in 2010, Cooley had over 3,900 students and was the largest US law school by enrollment; as of October 2024, Cooley had 420 students between its two campuses.
+In November 2020, Western Michigan University's board of trustees voted to end its affiliation with Cooley, which began in 2014, with disassociation effective November 5, 2023.
+Beginning in 2020, Cooley has failed to reach the 75% two–year bar passage required of ABA Standard 316 for continued accreditation and, effective 2025, was placed on probation by the ABA due to noncompliance with the required minimum two-year bar passage rate.
+Multiple media outlets have labeled Cooley the "worst law school in America".

 History

 Founding

-The Thomas M. Cooley Law School was established by a group of lawyers and judges led by Thomas E. Brennan, a former Chief Justice of the Michigan Supreme Court.
+The Thomas M. Cooley Law School was established by a group of lawyers and judges led by Thomas E. Brennan, a former Chief Justice of the Michigan Supreme Court (from 1969–1970).
 The school was named in honor of Thomas McIntyre Cooley (1824–1898), a prominent 19th-century jurist, who was also a former Michigan Supreme Court Chief Justice, and former dean of the University of Michigan Law School.

 Cooley was incorporated in October 1971, with operation dependent on approval of the State Board of Education.
 Despite opposition from a committee of lawyers and law professors, the Board of Education approved establishment of the school in summer 1972 and the school began operations on January 10, 1973.
 The problems of funding and facilities raised at the Board of Education were not yet resolved but Brennan expressed confidence these issues would be worked out.

-Expansion and Contraction
+Expansion and contraction

 Lansing campus

 Cooley opened in 1973 in a small building on Grand Avenue near downtown Lansing.
 Cooley opened as night school for the first six months with 76 students and had 221 students by the end of 1973.
 The faculty included active judges and part-time professors.